REVIEW: Gracepoint - Episode 10 - "I'll Tell You Everything"

-A review for Episode 10 of the FOX TV crime drama Gracepoint follows.
+A review for Episode 10 of the ITV Encore crime drama Gracepoint follows.
 Please be aware that the article contains spoilers and the identity of Danny Solano's killer.

 The gripping murder mystery Gracepoint built to its climax last night.
 With the clock ticking, Detective Emmett Carver (David Tennant) had only a few hours left to wrap up the case and track down the killer of twelve-year old Danny Solano (Nikolas Filipovic).
 But he still needed to absolve himself of the failures of Rosemont by doing the right thing for Danny.
 Over the last nine weeks, a parade of suspects came under Carver and colleague Ellie Miller’s (Anna Gunn) focus: from the town priest, to the English hotelier, to the venerable old nature group leader to members of the victim’s family themselves.
 But nothing could prepare the small town of Gracepoint for the horrible shock that would shake them all to the core.

 It’s difficult to talk about Gracepoint without referring to the original series Broadchurch.
-Criticisms about Gracepoint have been that it was too close to the original for too long, the plot variations were too few and fairly pointless and that the performances were somewhat lacking in chemistry or emotional responses, or even too obvious, and no mention of David Tennant was complete without reference to his accent.
-On the other hand, the remake did allow for more character development and background and more suspects.
-But it was the final twists that concluded episode 10 that set it apart from Gracepoint’s predecessor.
+Criticisms about Gracepoint have been that it was too close to the original for too long, the plot variations were too few and fairly pointless and that the performances were somewhat lacking in chemistry or emotional responses, and no mention of David Tennant was complete without reference to his accent.
+Therefore the apparent reveal of the killer's identity doubtless had fans of the original out of their seats.
+For while the exposure of Joe as the killer is, as we all know, a perfectly satisfactory albeit horrifying conclusion, it came with no small amount of dismay from those who had already seen Broadchurch.
+Had they been duped?
+Was all the hype over a new ending just a smokescreen to keep them watching?
+Fortunately the deception was still to come and it was the final twists that concluded episode 10 that set it apart from Gracepoint’s predecessor.
 At last it felt like something original.

 The significance of Ellie’s disbelief that Susan did not know what was going on within her own family becomes clear as Carver finally stands face to face with the man holding the smartphone.
 Joe Miller is ready to confess all.
 It’s an uncomfortable tale, as Joe’s inappropriate infatuation with his son’s best friend led to a tragic accident.
 Joe wants to be caught and wants to bring things to an end.
 He is duly charged with Danny’s murder and Carver has the agonising task of breaking the news to Ellie.
 It’s a heartbreaking scene as the crusty, unemotional Carver reveals that he is capable of deep empathy and Miller, who has weathered everything from career disappointment to bereavement, to the possible abduction of her son, finally collapses.
 David Tennant underplays just to the right extent to allow the growing tide of horror and revulsion to grow in Ellie, as it will soon do across the town itself.
 Ellie cries, vomits with the trauma, she rages and eventually attacks Joe himself.
 But she has a bigger shock in store.